 Lyndon Engineering have recently completed another conveyor system for a fast-paced industrial customer in the printing industry.
 The conveyor has an in-built speed control system and regulated motor drive running a calibrated poly cord flatbed.

 Lyndon Engineering not only build their own equipment and commercial machinery, we also provide a contract machine design and fabrication service.
-We can assist with the CAD design based on your ideas, sourcing competitive pricing on components and fabricating your machine into a real-world product.
+We can assist with the CAD design based on your ideas, sourcing competitive pricing on components and fabricating your machine into a saleable product.
 Our knowledge covers steel work, pneumatics, hydraulics, travelling systems and product delivery systems.
 Bring us your idea and lets work together to bring your product to the market, all with the confidence of retaining your design and IP.

 The Lyndon Engineering development team are finalising the design for their viticulture soil improvement system after many months of market research.
 Field trials begin in late May for the machine known as the ‘Terroir 180’ which will improve a vineyards and general horticultural soil structure.

 The project team includes four 4th year University of Canterbury Engineering professionals, along with Elton Hyde and Richard Butler from Lyndon Engineering.
 The development project involves a range of engineering disciplines including steel fabrication, pneumatics, electronics, hydraulics and flow control.

 If you would be interested in your vineyard to be part of our trial process in the Spring of 2017 please contact Elton Hyde at email@example.com or call us on +64 3 3478516.
 If you have a soil depth of at least 300mm then our trials will be suited to your environment.

 A big thanks to the boys from Charter Transport who helped us with a double crane lift with some pipe and screen work on a recent job.
 They worked safely and quickly to help us get our work in to position.
 We have some exciting projects coming up and we know we can trust the Charters team to provide assistance with a wide range of crane trucks and help with methodology as well.
 Contact Lyndon Engineering for help with any engineering project in the Christchurch and Selwyn areas.